StanfordSpezi/learnspezi/docs/index.md

 ## Getting Started 🚀

 The best way to learn Spezi is by doing.
-Start with our [Quick Start Guide](getting-started/quick-start.md) to create your first Spezi application in minutes.
+Start with our [Tutorials](tutorials/overview.md) to build real-world Spezi applications, or jump into the [Quick Start Guide](getting-started/quick-start.md) for a quick overview.

 ### Prerequisites